CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 There is a brief design choices document available:
 [General_docs/design_choices.md](General_docs/design_choices.md)

-## Support
+## Support and/or reporting security issues
-In case you need support with the set-up of the OSDD, or if you wish to privately report (security) issues, please contact Serina (serina.vandekragt@ictu.nl).
+In case you need support with the set-up of the OSDD, or if you wish to privately report (security) issues, please contact the maintainer Serina (serina.vandekragt@ictu.nl).
+When someone lets the maintainer know privately about a security vulnerability, the maintainer develops a fix, validates it, and notifies the developers of the project.

 # 5. Roadmap
 The roadmap shows what we are working on and some of the things we have done.
 The roadmap is only a small guide.
 It does not cover everything we do, and some things may change.
 You can contact serina.vandekragt@ictu.nl if you have any questions about the roadmap or suggestions for new features.